addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ```

-In the `initialize()` constructor, we're setting up a listener to the todo model’s change event.
-In other words, when the todo updates, we want to re-render the view to reflect its changes.
+In the `initialize()` constructor, we set up a listener tthat monitors a todo model’s `change` event.
+In other words, when the todo updates, the application should re-render the view and visually reflect its changes.

-In the `render()` method, we're rendering an Underscore.js JavaScript template, called `#item-template`, which we’ve previously compiled into this.template using Underscore’s `_.template()` method.
-This returns a piece of HTML that we're using to replace the view’s current element.
-In other words, the rendered template is now present under `this.el`, and can be appended to the todo list.
+In the `render()` method, we render an Underscore.js JavaScript template, called `#item-template`, which was previously compiled into this.template using Underscore’s `_.template()` method.
+This returns an HTML fragment that replaces the view’s current element.
+In other words, the rendered template is now present under `this.el` and can be appended to the todo list in the user interface.

 Our events hash includes three callbacks: